 Anderson 100 Series Reviews

-"I've installed a number of the 100 Series Composite (they call it fibrex) and am not necessarily overly impressed for the price.
-They seem comparable to a mid grade vinyl window, but they are priced like a top of the line vinyl or lower end fiberglass frame.
-They can be painted so that is a nice feature for homeowners trying to match the window to the exterior house color.
-I think if it were my house I would buy a good vinyl window and be done with it."
+I've installed a number of the 100 Series Composite (they call it fibrex) and am not necessarily overly impressed for the price.
+The 100 is a mid grade vinyl window, but priced like a top of the line vinyl or lower end fiberglass frame.
+However, on the plus side, I can paint the window and match it to any exterior house color. aAstly, my advice is to purchase a good vinyl window over the Anderson fibrex.

 Brad - Contractor - 2012